jjuras-sei/ai-dms-chatbot/terraform/VPC_CONFIGURATION.md

 ### Error: ALB health checks failing

-Ensure public subnets have routes to an Internet Gateway and that security groups allow traffic on port 80.
+**Public Mode:** Ensure public subnets have routes to an Internet Gateway and that security groups allow traffic on port 80.

+**Private Mode:** Ensure private subnets have routes to NAT Gateways and that security groups allow traffic from VPC CIDR.

+### Error: VPC Link connection timeout

+- Verify private subnets have correct routing to NAT Gateways
+- Check that VPC Link security group allows egress traffic
+- Ensure ALB is healthy and accessible from VPC Link subnets
+- Verify DNS resolution is enabled in the VPC

+### Error: API Gateway 502/503 errors

+**Public Mode:** Check ALB is publicly accessible and responding.

+**Private Mode:**
+- Verify VPC Link status is "AVAILABLE"
+- Check ALB listener ARN is correctly configured in integration
+- Ensure security groups allow traffic between VPC Link and ALB

 ## Switching Between Configurations